Floor cleaning: Advantages of mechanical cleaning with scrubbing machines

 Special challenge: structured floor coverings

 Textured floor coverings are more difficult to clean with manual cleaning systems such as wide wiper racks with mop covers.
-The problem is that when using manual cleaning methods, dirt and detergent or protective care product residues can only be wiped off of the surface tiles, as mops and cloths do not get into the joints.
+The problem is that dirt and detergent/care product residues can be wiped off by the structure.
 On the one hand, these residues look unattractive and on the other hand they provide a breeding ground for bacteria.

-This problem can be avoided by using scrubber dryers with roller brush technology, as these use soft brushes to reach into the structure and loosen the dirt that is then being vacuumed off.
+This problem can be avoided by using scrubbing machines with roller brush technology, as these use soft brushes to reach into the structure and loosen the dirt that is then being vacuumed off.
 Another advantage of roller brushes is that even coarser dirt particles are swept up and the step of pre-sweeping is saved.

 Cleaning and disinfection according to HACCP (Hazard Analysis Critical Control Point)

-In particularly hygiene-sensitive areas such as hospitals or kitchens, the premises and existing equipment must be kept clean by careful cleaning and, if necessary, disinfecting.
-Since different areas and objects have different cleaning intervals, a cleaning plan must be designed and visibly hung up in the respective area that is to be cleaned.
+In particularly hygiene-sensitive areas such as hospitals or kitchens, the premises and existing equipment must be kept clean by careful cleaning and, if necessary, disinfection.
+Since different areas and devices have different cleaning intervals, a cleaning plan must be designed and visibly hung up in the respective area that is to be cleaned.
 This plan has to show in detail: